-Emily Long is one of our current artists in residence at Main Street Arts.
-During the month of August, 2017, she will be exploring new mediums and working on a series that explores the idea that everything is fluid and connected—finding commonalities and relationships between ourselves and our surrounding that inevitably confirm our greater humanity.
-We asked Emily a few questions about her artwork and studio practice.
+Emily Long, artist in residence at Main Street Arts during the month of August 2017, will be exploring new mediums and working on a series that explores the idea that everything is fluid and connected—finding commonalities and relationships between ourselves and our surrounding that inevitably confirm our greater humanity.
+We asked Emily a few questions about her artwork and studio practice:

 Q: Tell us a little bit about your background.